What is TABS Insurance program?

 What is the ownership and governance structure of TABS Insurance, Inc.?

 TABS Insurance, Inc. is a corporation (any insurance carrier, under law, must be organized as a corporation) established as a “captive insurer.”
 100% of the shares of the corporation are owned by The Association of Boarding Schools (a 501-c-3).
 Participating schools will be the policy holders.
-TABS Insurance, Inc. has six (6) initial Board members—TABS Executive Director, two boarding school Heads, and a boarding school CFO, a former boarding school CFO, and TABS Vice President, Finance & Operations.
-Three of the six Board members are current members of the association’s Board.
+TABS Insurance, Inc. has six (6) Board members including TABS Executive Director, a former boarding school CFO, TABS Vice President, Finance & Operations and three current TABS member School leaders.

 What is a “captive” and how is it regulated?